Tucker, Georgia: 20th century

 Following World War II, Tucker began a steady transition from an agricultural community to a mixed industrial, retail, and residential area.
 The strength of a county-wide water system extending into Tucker by the 1950s, and the post war establishment of nearby employers in other areas of the county including the Centers for Disease Control and Prevention in 1946 (originally known as the Communicable Disease Center), General Motors in Doraville, Kraft Foods and a large Veterans' Hospital in Decatur, and the growth of Emory University, brought new residents to Tucker from across the nation.
 Descendants of early settlers subdivided and sold family land for neighborhoods and shopping plazas.
 Local community leaders opened Tucker Federal Savings and Loan, created a youth football league, and by the 1960s newspapers identified Tucker as "DeKalb's Area of Golden Opportunity".
 The post–World War II baby boom drove the growth of DeKalb County schools and with the affordability of the car, the expansion of the highway system, and inexpensive fuel, Tucker became an ideal location to call home.

-21st century

-A Honduran immigrant, who had permission to live and work in the United States while his asylum application proceeded, was arrested in Tucker by Immigration and Customs Enforcement (ICE) agents during Sunday church services.
-The man was reported to have been worshiping in the church at a church he helped found with his wife and children when he was summoned outside by the agents.
-The arrest was the first reported ICE raid at a church during the second term of President Donald Trump.